raphealolams/fliq_pay_submission_2/readme.txt

 2)

 To run tests
-   npm run test
+   npm run cypress:open

 To start the app
     npm run build